david-cortes/cmfrec/README.md

 The new version is faster, multi-threaded, and has some new functionality, but if for some reason you still need the old one, it can be found under the git branch "tensorflow".

-## Update 2020-08-30

-The conjugate gradient solver has been improved, and is now similar in speed to that of other non-collective matrix factorization libraries when used with the same hyperparameters as them.

 ## Highlights

 * Can fit factorization models with or without user and/or item side information.